 These termites can be exceptionally destructive, and it’s believed that they got into the United States through port cities.
 Then, they continued to spread through infested railroad ties.
 Formosan termites really love wood, from boats to trees—and from railroad ties and much more.

 We’ve also seen how Formosan termites can threaten some of our most important structures, such as some historic buildings and trees in the Riverside/Avondale neighborhood in Jacksonville, which needed extensive termite treatment in order to save them.

 Signs of a termite infestation, overall, include shed wings, looking like tiny fish scales; small droppings piles, with the feces small with ridges, and wood colored; mud-like tunnels coming up from the ground, especially ones that reappear if you destroy them; swollen walls, ceilings, or floors that may have a moldy smell; and holes in wood, whether in your home’s structure or your furniture, especially holes with soil at the edges.

 Plus, if you see swarms of insects by your light fixtures, these may be alates.
 These are termites in the reproductive life cycle stage, and termite swarms suggests there may be a large colony close by.

 If you suspect that you have a termite infestation, it’s important to have your home treated everywhere that termites can enter your house and cause damage.
 This includes around plumbing, by room additions and above-slab patios, and so forth.

 Here’s more information about termite control.

-When you need pest control services in 2020 and beyond, here are several reasons why it makes sense to contact us:
+When you need pest control in Jacksonville here are several reasons why it makes sense to contact us:

 You can also count on: